 - Tips for New Truck Drivers

 - Contact Logity Dispatch for More Information

-That’s why we’re happy to share the information we’ve learned over the years as a dispatch company in this industry.
+The National Highway Traffic Safety Administration reports that trucker fatalities are at their highest level in more than three decades.
+That’s why we’re happy to share truck driver safety tips we’ve learned over the years as a dispatch company in this industry.
 This includes truck tips for new drivers and semi-truck drivers, as well as those looking to learn more about defensive driving, commercial driving, and winter driving.
 If you’re familiar with one or more of these topics, we still suggest giving them a read.
 If you’re on the road as much as our drivers, there’s no downside to knowing these truck driving tips inside and out.

 Tips for New Truck Drivers